intelsdi-x/snap-plugin-collector-processes/README.md

-# snap plugin collector - processes
+# Snap plugin collector - processes

-snap plugin for collects information about process states grouped by name.
+This plugin for [Snap Telemetry Framework](http://github.com/intelsdi-x/snap) collects information about process states grouped by name.
 Additionally it provides metrics for each running process, also grouped by name.

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)